Vegapanz/voting-management-system/README.md

 1. **Clone this repo**
 2. Import into **NetBeans**
 3. Setup **MySQL database** `vms` with the provided tables
-4. Add `itext-2.1.7.jar` to the project libraries
+4. Add `itext-2.1.7.jar` and `mysql-connector-j-9.3.0.jar` to the project libraries
 5. Run `home.java` to start the application

 ---